Martin-Muraskovas/tech258_azure_linux/userdata.md

 ## Creating an Image
 Follow the creating a Virtual Machine [guide](https://github.com/Martin-Muraskovas/tech258_azure_linux/blob/main/2-tier-azure-deployment.md).
 Set up the environment within the virtual machine so that all of the dependencies are installed.<br>

 Remeber to set up a generlised image instead of a specialised image.
-You will need to use `waagent -deprovision+user` to generalise the image.<br>
+You will need to use `sudo waagent -deprovision+user` to generalise the image.<br>

 - A generalised image is a template that does not contain specific configurations or data related to a particular workload.
 - A specialised image is a template that is pre-configured with specific configurations, applications, and data tailored for a particular workload.